 Whistleblower News & Articles

 The False Claims Act requires a penalty for each each violation.
 The FCA penalty amount also increases with inflation each year.
 Currently, False Claims Act penalties range as high as $23,607 per violation.
 With some frauds involving tens of thousands of individual violations, total False Claims Act penalty assessments can run into the millions or tens of millions of dollars.

 The False Claims Act, 31 U.S.C. §§ 3729, provides that anyone who violates the law is liable for a civil penalty in addition to three times the damages.
-These penalties are sometimes referred to as statutory penalties or civil penalties.
+False Claims Act penalties are sometimes referred to as statutory penalties or civil penalties or fines.
 The original version of the False Claims Act also referred to penalties as “forfeitures” and some sources still use that term.

-Within these seven categories of violation, there are many ways to run afoul of the False Claims Act provisions.
+Within these seven categories of violation, there are many ways to run afoul of the False Claims Act.
 If you are still curious, check out False Claims Act Violations and Penalties Explained.

 Congress made clear that the law imposes a penalty (then they called it a forfeiture) for every violation of the False Claims Act.
 So in a prosecution for making false claims under 31 U.S.C. §§ 3729(a)(1)(A).

 Each separate bill, voucher or other “false payment demand” constitutes a separate claim for which a forfeiture shall be imposed and this is true although many such claims may be submitted to the Government at one time.

 S. Rep. No. 99-345, at 9-10, reprinted in 1986 U.S.C.C.A.N. at 5274.
-Often a single fraudulent scheme will generate many, even thousands of “false claims” and each of these warrants a penalty.
-For example, in the health care fraud penalties usually follow each individual false form.
+Often a single fraudulent scheme will generate many, even thousands of false claims, and each of these warrants a penalty.
+For example, in health care fraud, statutory penalties usually flow from each false form.
+Thus,

 a doctor who completes separate Medicare claims for each patient treated will be liable for a forfeiture for each such form that contains false entries even though several such forms may be submitted to the fiscal intermediary at one time.